Last Updated on: 2nd September 2023, 06:31 pm

 Most people cut the tops off strawberries before serving because strawberry tops (calyx) are treated with chemicals during growth.
 Additionally, strawberry leaves are erroneously deemed inedible.

 Strawberry leaves are safe for hermit crabs to eat but are usually a casualty of chopping off the calyx.
-If you can be certain that your strawberries are chemical-free, there’s no need to chop off the tops.
+If you can be certain the strawberries are chemical-free, chopping off the tops is unnecessary.

-Achenes are found on a strawberry’s exterior – they’re the small white or yellow dots found on the fruit.
+Achenes are the small white or yellow dots on a strawberry’s exterior.
 Strawberry achenes are fruits in and of themselves, playing host to tiny seeds.

-According to the International Journal of Molecular Sciences, strawberry achenes are also packed with nutritional value.
+According to the International Journal of Molecular Sciences, strawberry achenes are nutritious.
 Vitamin C, beta carotene, and various flavonoids are found within them.

 You may need to encourage your hermit crabs to hydrate on hot days.

-Hermit crabs are reliable at drinking enough water, but squeezing juice from a strawberry into water will create a tempting scent that will resolve any reluctance.
+Hermit crabs are reliable at drinking enough water, but squeezing juice from a strawberry into water will create a tempting scent to resolve any reluctance.